nbassler/bmod/README.md

-Here's a complete `README.md` file for your bmod project with all the documentation we've discussed:

 # Beam Model Generation (bmod)

 A Python toolkit for analyzing beam profile measurements from XRV4000 systems and extracting beam optics parameters.